For one week at least, Donny Osmond was a big-time television star again.

-ESPN's coverage of the Pro Bowl drew its largest audience since 2000, averaging 12.3 million viewers, which would have placed it ninth among the prime-time programs on the five major broadcast networks.
+The ESPN "Monday Night Football" game between Houston and Tennessee was the week's most-watched cable program with 12.08 million viewers, which would have placed it 17th among the week's programs on the five major broadcast networks.